scottlamb/moonfire-nvr/design/api.md

 Returns a `.mp4` suitable for use as a [HTML5 Media Source Extensions media segment][media-segment].
 The MIME type will be `video/mp4`, with a `codecs` parameter as specified in [RFC 6381][rfc-6381].
+Note that these can't include edit lists, so (unlike `/view.mp4`) the caller must manually trim undesired leading portions.

+This response will include the following additional headers:

+*   `X-Prev-Duration`: the total duration (in 90 kHz units) of all recordings before the first requested recording in the `s` parameter.
+Browser-based callers may use this to place this at the correct position in the source buffer via `SourceBuffer.timestampOffset`.
+*   `X-Runs`: the cumulative number of "runs" of recordings.
+If this recording starts a new run, it is included in the count.
+Browser-based callers may use this to force gaps in the source buffer timeline by adjusting the timestamp offset if desired.
+*   `X-Leading-Duration`: if present, the total duration (in 90 kHz units) of additional leading video included before the caller's first requested timestamp.
+This happens when the caller's requested timestamp does not fall exactly on a key frame.
+Media segments can't include edit lists, so unlike with the `/api/.../view.mp4` endpoint the caller is responsible for trimming this portion.
+Browser-based callers may use `SourceBuffer.appendWindowStart`.

 Expected query parameters:

-*   `s` (one or more): as with the `.mp4` URL, except that media segments can't contain edit lists so none will be generated.
-TODO: maybe add a `Leading-Time:` header to indicate how many leading 90,000ths of a second are present, so that the caller can trim it in some other way.
+*   `s` (one or more): as with the `.mp4` URL.

-It's recommended that each `.m4s` retrieval be for at most one Moonfire NVR recording segment for several reasons:

-*   The Media Source Extension API appears structured for adding a complete segment at a time.
+It's recommended that each `.m4s` retrieval be for at most one Moonfire NVR recording segment.
+The fundamental reason is that the Media Source Extension API appears structured for adding a complete segment at a time.
 Large media segments thus impose significant latency on seeking.
+Additionally, because of this fundamental reason Moonfire NVR makes no effort to make multiple-segment `.m4s` requests practical:

 *   There is currently a hard limit of 4 GiB of data because the `.m4s` uses a single `moof` followed by a single `mdat`; the former references the latter with 32-bit offsets.
 *   There's currently no way to generate an initialization segment for more than one video sample entry, so a `.m4s` that uses more than one video sample entry can't be used.
+*   The `X-Prev-Duration` and `X-Leading-Duration` headers only describe the first segment.

 ### `GET /api/cameras/<uuid>/<stream>/view.m4s.txt`